nsantini/tasker/README.md

 - [Reactify](https://www.npmjs.com/package/reactify) to transform JSX into JS
 - [Watchify](https://github.com/substack/watchify) to listen to changes in the code and re-run the build process
 - [Jest](https://facebook.github.io/jest/) for unit testing

+## Contributing

+To contribute, please fork this repo and then create a pull request when ready.